-Non-SNP MA plans and cost contractors may offer as supplemental benefits physical exams that would provide services not included in the required Annual Wellness Visits.
-The plans must fully describe in the PBP notes for CMS review the non-Medicare covered activities and services that would be included in the physical exam.
+Non-SNP MA plans may offer as a supplemental benefit a physical exam that provides services not included in the required Annual Wellness Visit.
+Plans must fully describe in the PBP notes the non-Medicare covered activities and services included in the physical exam.